-- $800 – $1500 Flagship Class – These phones are mostly exceptional, but due to their high initial price point and imminent depreciation, I cannot honestly recommend them to anyone.
+- $800 – $1500 Flagship Class – These phones are mostly good, but due to their high initial price point and imminent depreciation, I cannot honestly recommend them to anyone.
 Best to buy last year’s flagship model and save over 50% for an equally good phone.
-The only reason [most] people can buy these phones is because a payment option is available spread out over 2 years so customers don’t feel the real cost.
-In reality, the statistics say most people don’t even have this much money in a savings account, much less be able to spend it on a phone.
+The only reason [most] people buy these phones is because a payment option is available spread out over 2 years so customers don’t feel the real cost.
+Carriers also normally recommend expensive insurance plans ranging from $7 – $20 per month.
+Statistics say most people don’t even have $1000 in a savings account, much less be able to spend it on a phone.
 Bottom line, if it wasn’t for the monthly payment option, very few people would buy these phones.
-Go anywhere overseas and you see most people buy less expensive phones off contract, full price, not on these ridiculous payment options we have in the States.
-If you personally do not care about another monthly payment, these phones could work for you.

 DAILY USE TABLET